dushanka-dev/martial-arts-academy/README.md

 * General Testing

-    * Checked the site buttons to ensure they work properly and point otcorrect pages.
+    * Checked the site buttons to ensure they work properly and point to correct pages.

     * Checked all links on website to ensure they work properly.